-Alastair is a member of PSNC’s negotiating team and regularly works with colleagues at NHS England and the Department of Health on matters relating to his policy responsibilities.
+Alastair is a member of PSNC’s negotiating team and regularly works with colleagues at NHS England and the Department of Health and Social Care on matters relating to his policy responsibilities.

 Background: Alastair qualified as a pharmacist in 1994 and worked in community pharmacies in Shropshire for 8 years.
 In 2012 Alastair was designated a Fellow of the Royal Pharmaceutical Society for distinction in the pharmacy profession.

 Direct dial: 0203 1220 828

 Role: Rosie joined PSNC in 2014 as Pharmacy and NHS Policy Officer, working to support LPCs and contractors with service development.
 In December 2015 she became Head of Service Development and works closely with Alastair Buxton and Zainab Al-Kharsan.
 Rosie leads PSNC’s work on collating information on community pharmacy services and works on the development of local and national NHS pharmacy services.
 She also identifies and analyses health and care policy developments relevant to community pharmacy to support ongoing service development.

 Background: Rosie qualified as a pharmacist in 2004 and initially worked for Rowlands Pharmacy for 7 years in various positions including working as a Pharmacist Manager and as the Professional Standards Pharmacist in the Superintendent’s Office.
 While working at Rowlands Rosie was also a member of Wirral LPC.
 Previous to joining PSNC she worked at the National Pharmacy Association as an Advice and Support Pharmacist in the Pharmacy Services Team.